-The council is subject to all federal and state laws, and board policies, and, in some specific areas listed in statute, it has the authority to adopt policies it believes will promote student achievement at the school as long as the policies are not arbitrary, discriminatory or in conflict with established legal rights such as contractual rights.
-Among other areas, the council is required to adopt policies on instructional and noninstructional staff time, assignment of students to classes and programs within the school, use of school space during the school day related to improving classroom teaching and learning, and planning and resolution of issues involving instructional practices.
+The council is subject to all federal and state laws, and board policies; however, in areas specified by statute the council has the authority to adopt policies it believes will promote student achievement at the school as long as the policies are not arbitrary, discriminatory or in conflict with established legal rights such as contractual rights.
+Among other areas, the council is required to adopt policies on curriculum, instructional and noninstructional staff time, assignment of students to classes and programs within the school, use of school space during the school day related to improving classroom teaching and learning, and planning and resolution of issues involving instructional practices.

-Board responsibility and policies intersect with council responsibilities in many instances.
+Board responsibility and policies intersect with council responsibilities in some instances.
 For example, while the council can determine the schedule of the school day and work day, that determination is subject to the beginning and ending times of the school day and school-year calendar, which are set by the local board of education.
 Likewise, each council adopts a budget for the school but must work within the funds made available to it in the district budget adopted by the local board of education.